 I’m going to take a stab at this and say, um, never.

 So while, yes, dog nails do have a purpose, I am going to share with you why I believe size or length does matter.
-Why shorter is better when it comes to dog nails.
+Why shorter is better.

 There are three primary areas to focus on when we think about the consequences of dog nails that are too long; orthopedic, postural, and aesthetic.